 2. Goals Are Key to Flexible Working

 Do you ever wonder if your work-from-home employees are actually working?
-If you are, then you’re missing out on a key piece of the puzzle: Setting clear goals.
+If you are, then you’re missing out on a key piece of the puzzle: Setting clear goals and career development.
 It’s important to have a workforce that is empowered to work flexibly, based on trust.
 Having a goal oriented structure is key to achieving this.

 3. If You Don’t Ask, You Won’t Know

 You might have flexibility written into your policy, but have you asked your employees what flexibility means to them?
 When you establish a culture of open communication with your employees, it fosters care and respect.
 It’s important to discuss work hours, daily routines and personal obligations.
 Protecting these obligations, such as a key employee taking two hours to attend their daughter’s school play, protects the important personal moments in their lives and makes them a priority.

 Tradition You Can Smash: Ask your employees what they understand by “flexibility” by using an online Stay Survey and find out how you can best support their needs.
 What most companies get wrong about flexibility is that they don’t walk the walk.
 Make flexibility a real and living value within your organization.